 Outputs are the immediate actions that may be taken after an investigation, based on findings relevant to explicit criteria.

-Outcomes of medical audit results refers to the ongoing quality improvement that occurs at a provider, facility, and system level based on the process of a medical audit.
+Outcomes of medical audits refer to the ongoing quality improvement that occurs at a provider, facility, and system level based on the process of a medical audit.

 1.4 KEY DEFINITIONS